tonyrobots/dcc-qol/docs/project_structure.md

 **Modularity:** Keep hook handler files focused on specific features or hook types.
 This promotes maintainability and testability.

+## Automated Testing

+The module includes a suite of automated tests to ensure code quality and prevent regressions.
+For detailed information on the testing framework, mock implementation, and how to run tests, please see the [Automated Testing documentation](./testing.md).

 ## Utility Functions

 The `scripts/utils.js` file contains shared utility functions that should be used consistently across the module to maintain code quality and reduce duplication.